Tayberry

 The fruit is sweeter, much larger, and more aromatic than that of the loganberry, itself a blackberry and red raspberry cross.
 The tayberry is grown for its edible fruits which can be eaten raw or cooked, but the fruit do not pick easily by hand and cannot be machine harvested, so they have not become a commercially grown berry crop.
 As a domestic crop, this plant has gained the Royal Horticultural Society's Award of Garden Merit.

-History

-The tayberry was patented by Derek L. Jennings of Dundee, Scotland.
-After 5 years of effort, he developed a suitable raspberry hybrid and crossed it with the American "Aurora" variety blackberry.
-The union was released in 1979 by the Scottish Horticultural Research Institute, Invergowrie, Scotland.
-The tayberry was named after the river Tay in Scotland.